top of page

 Abhyanga - External Oleation Massage

 In Ayurvedic medicine, Abhyanga is the application of oil to the full body - front and back, including head, palms and soles - with the intention of encouraging the absorption of medicated herbs into your skin and also to balance out the 'Doshas', which are the different energies or elements of which we are all made.
-The type of oil chosen and the types of massage strokes you receive depend on your consultation form as they are tailored to your condition.
+The type of oil chosen and the types of massage strokes you receive depend on why you are coming for a treatment.
 Abhyanga is recommended (but not mandatory) as a 7-14 package (one massage per day for 7 days or one massage per day for 14 days) as it is regarded in Ayurveda as a treatment and not as a one off massage.
 This is so that you experience the full therapeutic effects of this traditional form of healing.

 Please ensure you read the FAQ's about Ayurvedic massage as well as the entire information on this page before you book a consultation.
 Type of massage received will depend on your condition as not all massages are suitable to everyone.
 Enquire to book a consultation.